Scaling your Kantree deployment

 placeholders.

-IMPORTANT: for the push server, the session needs to be sticky (ie. the requests coming from a client needs to always reach the same server).
+IMPORTANT: for the realtime server, the session needs to be sticky (ie. the requests coming from a client needs to always reach the same server).

 Services Kantree depends on